tyjhart/flowanalyzer/README.md

 These ports can be changed by editing /opt/manitonetworks/netflow_options.py and restarting the services shown above.

+### Time Zone

+The Ubuntu Server's timezone is set to UTC during the install, and all events are logged into Elasticsearch with UTC timestamps.
+This is for Elasticsearch purposes, and to ensure that it's possible to correlate flow data from devices across time zones and
+DST implementations.

+Kibana corrects for local time automatically.

 ### Files

 The master configuration file is **/opt/manitonetworks/flow/netflow_options.py**,